sure-fire/HDBitT_hdmi_extender/README.md

  - [ ] Setup a DHCP server to respond to the receiver's DISCOVER request, then do a portscan on it
  - [ ] Do a full nmap (ports 1-65535)
  - [x] Search for a firmware update for the transmitter
+ - [ ] Connect to serial port, try sending every character to interrupt boot
+ - [ ] Is the RX line to the processor connected?

 ### Acquisition